 About the alliances

-The Road Safety Alliances are developed and initiated by the Commission’s Partnership program to focus the efforts of main industry bodies, local and state government agencies on working collaboratively to improve road safety in their region.
+The Road Safety Alliances have been developed to focus the efforts of main industry bodies, local and state government agencies on working collaboratively to improve road safety in their region.
 There are currently six Industry Road Safety Alliances operating in the state regions: South West, MidWest, Pilbara, Goldfields-Esperance, Great Eastern Highway and the Kimberley Road Safety Alliance.

 All have the primary goal of improving road safety and reducing road trauma within their own regions.

 These alliances meet quarterly (as a minimum) and bring together:

 - government agencies that have a responsibility for road safety,

 - key corporate organisations.

 Each Road Safety Alliance has the potential to make strong, positive contributions at a regional level advocating for improvements in the four cornerstones of Roads and Roadsides, Speeds, Road Use and Vehicle Safety.

 Each Alliance welcomes guest speakers to promote their services in relation to Road Safety initiatives.
 The Road Safety Commission’s role within the Alliances is primarily consultative.